 The symptoms of ARPD include chest pain, a dry cough and shortness of breath.
 It typically takes ten to twenty years or more for symptoms of ARPD to develop after a person has first been exposed to asbestos fibres.

 Its onset will undoubtedly be noted on a chest xray along with pleural plaques being scabs left on the lung wall by the inflammation caused by asbestos fibres damaging the pleura.
 Whilst pleural plaques generally are not disabling in their own right they are usually a tell-tale sign of asbestos exposure and often precede the imminent arrival of a more sinister disease such as ARPD or asbestosis.

-ARPD usually does not shorten life span, and even though there is no time limitation within which to bring a claim, as any damages claim MUST be commenced whilst the client is alive the earlier an assessment can be made the better.
+ARPD usually does not shorten life span, and even though there is no time limit within which to bring an asbestos related pleural disease compensation claim, as any damages claim MUST be commenced whilst the client is alive the earlier an assessment can be made the better.